 …run a shell script on Linux based upon values returned by a PowerShell script on Windows?

 Sure, you could script, or write custom applications for much of this.
 But, that just means yet another product to manage in-house, another product that could potentially break as protocols evolve.
 Moreover, it means time spent and wasted by your development team.

 True Enterprise Scheduling

 JAMS is an enterprise automation solution that is scalable and easy to set up.
-It fits the automation needs of a comprehensive array of business initiatives, from database teams running SSIS packages, to DevOps teams looking for continuous deployment, and updates to a database post-build, to BI teams looking to run complex data analysis and reporting engines.
+It fits the automation needs of a comprehensive array of business initiatives, from database teams running SSIS packages in our SQL Scheduler, to DevOps teams looking for continuous deployment, and updates to a database post-build, to BI teams looking to run complex data analysis and reporting engines.